401(k) distributions are how participants ultimately access their retirement funds — and where many compliance and reporting errors occur.

 Hardship Withdrawals

 SECURE Act 2.0 brought significant updates to hardship withdrawals.
 The retirement legislation introduced other distribution options that qualify as hardships, such as domestic abuse, and allows participants to self-certify their eligibility.
 Employees are also no longer required to take a loan under these conditions.
-While this simplifies access for participants, there are consequences that they need to be educated about in order to make an informed financial decision.
+While this simplifies access, participants must still understand the tax implications and long-term impact of withdrawing retirement funds early.

 Plan Sponsor Responsibilities